 Posted by Marijuana Doctors on 10/04/2018 in International Resources

 Updated on October 10, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 On September 18, South Africa’s Constitutional Court ruled the illegality of certain marijuana-related activities unconstitutional.
 Adults may now use or grow marijuana in private.
 This exciting development offers patients hope of greater access to care and legitimizes marijuana.

 Why Did the Constitutional Court Make This Ruling?

 South Africa not only legalized private marijuana, but they also established it as a constitutional right.
 Multiple parties took to the court to pursue a case against South African cannabis laws.
 They included three marijuana users who received punishment who argued that their prosecution intruded into their private lives.
 The initial hearing happened at Cape Town’s High Court.

 They ruled the marijuana-related aspects of three laws unconstitutional as a result:

 - Drugs Act, Section 4 (b): Prohibited the use and possession of marijuana

 - Drugs Act, Section 5 (b): Prohibited growing cannabis plants